 "Digital transformation initiatives are driving organizations to change the way that they approach, think about, and manage critical business content and content-centric workflows.
 They must evaluate the policies, procedures, and technologies that impact and control content to optimize processes, ensure security and compliance, and leverage content for greatest business value," said Holly Muscolino, research vice president, Content Technologies and Document Workflow.

-Analytic applications, Content management, Digital transformation strategies, Enterprise applications, Governance, risk and compliance infrastructure, Information and data management, Information transformation, Technology buyer
+Analytic applications, Content management, Customer experience, Digital transformation strategies, Enterprise applications, Governance, risk and compliance infrastructure, Information and data management, Information transformation, Technology buyer